 Another great tool is webinars when it comes to connecting more directly with an audience.
 They are the kind of platforms that will allow you to disseminate more in-depth information and have live interaction with the participants.
 In fact, they are even a direct instrument for affiliate marketing.
 This is the purpose of webinar affiliate programs, such as WebinarJam, EverWebinar, or Livestrom, which can serve as powerful sales boosters.

 Create Actual Contact

-This means that you cannot simply display reviews without actually interacting with any public.
+This means that you cannot simply display reviews without actually interacting with the public.
 Here comes the good old email marketing to your rescue.
 It will be an efficient ally either while establishing your first affiliations or keeping in touch with customers once you are enrolled in an affiliate program.
-Most importantly, emails are still among the primary instruments to be used when one is trying to inform an audience about the release of new affiliate products.
+Most importantly, emails are still among the primary instruments when one is trying to inform an audience about the release of new affiliate products.

 But before getting there, you may need a few tricks to create an email list:

 You can place a Hello Bar at the top of your website and incorporate calls-to-action (CTA) in it.
-These may be links to limited offers, ebooks, videos to watch, etc. By making them take action, you are increasing the chance to convert your visitors to long-term subscribers.
+These may be links to limited offers, ebooks, videos to watch, etc. By making them act, you increase the chance of converting your visitors to long-term subscribers.

-Exit Gates are popups displayed when your visitors are preparing to quit your page.
-You can use full-screen sized ones and put a link to your products or related social media channels.
+Exit Gates are popups when your visitors are preparing to quit your page.
+You can use full-screen-sized ones and put a link to your products or related social media channels.

 Engage in Paid Advertising